ravitomar7/Lab_Test/README.md

 # Pull this repository and Fill in the blanks in Readme File alongwith:

-Name:
+Name: Satyapathi Maurya
-Roll No:
+Roll No:36
-SAPID:
+SAPID: 500063101
-Batch:
+Batch:B2
-Question Assigned:
+Question Assigned: ques.2

 # How to code?